cybertraining-dsc/fa20-523-326/project/project.md

 ## Abstract

-Water buffalo (Bubalus bubalis), also called domestic water buffalo or Asian water buffalo is a large bovid originating in the Indian subcontinent, Southeast Asia, and China.
+Water buffalo (Bubalus bubalis) also called domestic water buffalo or Asian water buffalo is a large bovid originating in the Indian subcontinent, Southeast Asia, and China.
 Today, it is also found in Europe, Australia, North America, South America and some African countries.
-Two extant types of water buffalo are recognized, based on morphological and behavioural criteria – the river buffalo of the Indian subcontinent and further west to the Balkans, Egypt, and Italy, and the swamp buffalo, found from Assam in the west through Southeast Asia to the Yangtze valley of China in the east.
+Two extant types of water buffalo are recognized, based on morphological and behavioural criteria.
+One is river buffalo of the Indian subcontinent and further west to the Balkans, Egypt, and Italy, and other one is swamp buffalo, found from Assam in the west through Southeast Asia to the Yangtze valley of China in the east.
 India has the highest level of milk production and consumption of all countries.
 The dairy industry in India is unique among large-scale milk producing countries in terms of its large share of buffalo milk.
 The aim of this academic project is to study the livestock census data of buffalo breeds in India and their milk production using emphirical benchmarking analysis method at state level.
 Looking at small sample of data, our analysis indicates that we have been seeing increasing trends in past few years in livestock and milk production but there are considerable opportunities to increase production using combined interventions.

 Contents